Lesson 2: Drive to the Letter 'A'

 To drive to the letter ‘A’, the VR Robot will need to detect two walls, and turn left when these walls are detected.
 Then, the VR Robot will stop when it detects the third wall, located behind the letter ‘A.’

-- Replace the stop command with a turn_for command.
+Replace the stop command with a turn_for command, so your project looks like this.
 The turn_for command is needed because once the Distance Sensor is within 50 millimeters (mm) of a wall, the VR Robot will turn left to continue toward the letter ‘A.’

 - Set the parameters of the turn to "LEFT, 90, DEGREES."

-- Add another while loop with a drive command inside.
+- Add another while loop with a drive command inside below the turn_for command.
 Set the condition using the get_distance command as the first operand, the greater than operator and the constant '50' as the second operand.

-- Finally, add the following commands to instruct the VR Robot to detect the final wall behind the letter ‘A’ then stop driving.
+- Finally, add the following commands below the second while loop to instruct the VR Robot to detect the final wall behind the letter ‘A’ then stop driving.
+Be sure that the turn_for command and the stop command are outside their respective while loops.

 - Launch the Wall Maze Playground if it is not already open and run the project.